 How to Divide Daylilies

-Once you have the clumps separated, cut the leaves down to about 6 or 8 inches (15 to 20 cm.) in height.
+Once you have the clumps separated, cut the leaves down to about 6 or 8 inches (15-20 cm.) in height.
 Get your daylily divisions back in the ground as soon as possible to minimize stress to the plants.

 When replanting the clumps of daylily, be sure that the junction between the root and shoot, known as the crown, is about an inch (2.5 cm.) under the ground.
 The new location for divisions should have at soil that drains well.
 You can add a little compost to the soil, but daylilies will generally tolerate basic garden soil.
 Water the new transplants right away.